-Family Clinics social work internship
+Family Clinic social work internship

 We offer internships to students interested in getting hands-on training with real-world clients.
-During your internship, you’ll participate in daily services of the clinics, working with our staff of professionals.
+During your internship, you’ll participate in daily services of the clinic, working with our staff of professionals.
 In the past our interns have:

 - Provided individual therapy to clients with developmental disabilities (DD) and co-morbid mental health and behavioral concerns

 - Collaborated with a multi-disciplinary team to provide follow-up services to parents of children with DD

 - Participated in group therapy (if group schedule allows)

 Around 75% of our clinic’s visitors are from minority groups, and some also qualify as low-income.
 We serve a large population of Hispanics, and therefore bilingual (Spanish/English) students are encouraged to apply.

 - Cover letter

 Are you a student looking to expand and improve your diagnostic skills in developmental disabilities and autism?

 Each year we accept three students to participate in our assessment practicum.
 For nine months (usually starting in September) you’ll work closely with our staff for 16 to 20 hours each week.
 Participate in seminars covering a variety of topics related to disabilities, psychological testing and use of specific testing tools (intellectual, academic, attention, visual motor, emotional functioning and other areas).